petm5/cheesecraft-website/README.md

 `ssh/host-keys.nix`: Defines the server's SSH public key.
 Used by `agenix` to decrypt secrets on the server.

 `ssh/trusted-keys.nix`: Defines SSH public keys that are authorized to access the server.
-Also used by `agenix` for encrypting secrets on development machines.
+Also used by `agenix` to encrypt secrets on development machines.

 `secrets/secrets.nix`: Lists secrets to be managed by `agenix` and pulls in the trusted SSH keys.